dfinity/wg-identity-authentication/topics/icrc_29_window_post_message_transport.md

 The relying party should call the `close` method on the `signerWindow` after it is no longer needed.
 After having closed the window, the signer must again go through the process of [establishing a communication channel](#establishing-a-communication-channel).

+## Signer

+> The `origin` and `source` values of the received message `icrc29_status` when the communication channel was established, are mentioned below as `establishedOrigin` and `establishedSource` respectively.

+Messages are received by listening to `message` events and are considered as coming from relying party if both:
+- The received message `origin` property is equal to the `establishedOrigin`.
+- The received message `source` property is equal to the `establishedSource`.

+Messages are sent by calling the `postMessage` method on the `establishedSource` with the `targetOrigin` parameter set to `establishedOrigin`.

+The window must not be automatically closed after sending a message, since the relying party could possibly send additional messages.
+Instead, the relying party is responsible for closing the signer window.

 ## Error Handling